-However, low or deficient levels are also relatively easily diagnosed, and once they are addressed can make a big difference to how a woman feels physically.
+However, low or deficient iron levels are also relatively easily diagnosed, and once they are addressed can make a big difference to how a woman feels physically.

 Let’s look into the what and why of iron for female hormonal and general health.